dtrckd/pymake/Readme.md

 1. Workflow / directory structure
 2. pymake commands
+4. Designing Experiments
+5. Track your data and results
 3. pymake.cfg
-4. ExpSpace, ExpTensor and ExpGroup
-5. Track your data and results
 6. Search and indexation

 (to be completed)